 This is a clue in two layers.
 First, there’s an idea about good and bad days from the Spiritual Ego.
 What is a good day, what does it look and feel like?
 What is a bad day and how many times per month are you allowed to have one?

 The next layer of the clue is that having a “bad day”, or too many of them is measured as worse than having a “good day”.
 A “good day” makes us feel like we’ve accomplished something.
-Having a “bad day” creates anxiety or frustration.
+Having a “bad day” creates anxiety or frustration and like we’re not fitting the box that the Spiritual Ego wants us to identify with.
 Now, to protect ourselves from the uncomfortableness of anxiety and frustration, another part of our mind jumps in and needs to figure out what’s wrong and what needs to be fixed.

 And oh, let’s add a third layer for fun: Feeling like you need to explain or rationalize having these “bad days”.
 “It’s just because I slept bad…”, “I haven’t meditated as often as I should lately.”
 Sounds familiar?